leonardlab/HBS_GAMES/README.md

 - settings.py, which includes code for importing and restructuring config.json

 models/ includes the following files:
-- HBS.py, which includes the synTF model class and all relevant methods, for each version of the model
+- HBS.py, which includes the HBS model class and all relevant methods, for each version of the model

 modules/ includes the following folders: